 After your thesis is submitted and your examiners finalised, your thesis will be sent for examination.
 Each examiner is sent your thesis together with examination instructions guidelines.
-Your examiners are required to complete their examination and provide their report within four weeks for MRes theses and six weeks for PhD and MPhil theses.
+Your examiners are required to complete their examination and provide their report within four weeks for MRes theses and five weeks for PhD and MPhil theses.
 Candidates and supervisors should not contact examiners during the examination process.

 For detailed information about the HDR examination process, see the HDR Thesis Preparation, Submission and Examination Procedure Flowchart.

 Award: The thesis meets all required standards in terms of the nature and quality of work undertaken, and the degree can be awarded without any further work by the candidate, other than the correction of typographical errors and small lapses of expression and presentation in the final copy.

 Award (after Corrections): The thesis meets all required standards in terms of the nature and quality of work undertaken, and the degree can be award without further examination once the candidate has made a number of corrections and clarifications in the thesis.
 The corrections are to be completed to the satisfaction of the Thesis Examination Subcommittee and are required to be completed within one month for MRes candidates and two months for MPhil/PhD candidates.

 Revision and re-examination: The thesis does not yet meet all required standards for the award of the degree and the candidate should complete a further period of research and writing.
 Normally under this category a candidate would re-enrol for a period of up to one-year full-time (or equivalent).
 The thesis will then be submitted for re-examination.